Yandex Cloud

 3. Under Host class, select a platform and computing resources available to the host.

-4. Under Size of storage, specify the type and size of storage.
+4. Under Storage size, specify the storage type and size.

 5. Under Network settings: